Last updated on July 24th, 2020

-I knew my take on butter mochi cupcakes bakes up beautifully into donuts, as tested by my friend Dana, but I wanted to try flavoring the batter with dark melted chocolate.
+I knew butter mochi bakes up beautifully into donuts, as my friend Dana tested, but I wanted to try flavoring the batter with dark melted chocolate.
 With inspiration from Lady & Pups’ mochi donuts, I also had my heart set on deep frying the donuts.

-For the second batch, I developed a baked chocolate mochi donut, baking them just as long as the butter mochi cupcakes.
-After all, I’d used the classic Hawaiian butter mochi recipe of those as the base recipe for this version.
+For the second batch, I developed a baked chocolate mochi donut, baking them just as long as butter mochi.
+After all, I’d used a classic Hawaiian butter mochi recipe as the base recipe for this version.
 They were great for about 5 minutes then turned to tooth-breaking inedible ROCKS as they cooled.
-(At some point I also cooked up a batch of chocolate mochi waffles, a recipe I’ll share eventually as well).

 Set on redeeming myself, I woke up early the next day to bake another batch of chocolate mochi donuts, tweaking the recipe, and baking for much less time.
 These are baked donut perfection.

 Here are a few other recipes to come out of our ladies’ retreats:

 - Sugar Snap Pea Mojito Mocktail

 - Vegan Tahini Homemade Hot Fudge Sauce from The Bojon Gourmet